Exercise increased caution in the Republic of the Congo due to COVID-19 and crime.

 Visit the Embassy's COVID-19 page for more information on COVID-19 and related restrictions and conditions in Republic of the Congo.

-While not common, violent crime, such as armed robbery and assault, remains a concern throughout the Republic of the Congo.
+Country Summary: While not common, violent crime, such as armed robbery and assault, remains a concern throughout the Republic of the Congo.

-Read the Safety and Security section on the country information Page.
+Read the country information page.

 If you decide to travel to the Republic of the Congo: